fbpx

 3. Encourage Recurring Donations

-Why are these five strategies so easy?
-Each aims to help your nonprofit raise more while reducing your team’s workload, whether by providing convenient ways for donors to give, short-cutting additional steps your staff would need to take, or running all year long after their initial setup.
-Let’s dive in.
+Why are these five strategies to raise more money so simple to implement?
+Each approach aims to help your nonprofit attract new donors and encourage more donations, while reducing your team’s workload.
+Each strategy can improve performance, whether by providing convenient ways for donors to give, short-cutting additional steps your staff would need to take, or running all year long after their initial setup.

-Your supporters can help your nonprofit earn extra revenue just by shopping online as they normally would.
+Your supporters can help your nonprofit raise more money just by shopping online as they normally would.
 Online shopping fundraising programs provide nonprofits with access to their network of participating retailers.
-When supporters then shop through the online shopping program’s app or browser extension at a participating retailer, a percentage of their total purchases will be sent to your nonprofit.
+When supporters shop through the online shopping program’s app or browser extension at a participating retailer, a percentage of their total purchases will be sent to your nonprofit.

-The amount given to nonprofits comes from the retailers, meaning that your supporters can give to your cause without spending any more than they normally would and without deviating from their usual online shopping routines.
+The amount given to nonprofits comes from the retailers, meaning your supporters can give to your cause without spending any more than they normally would, and without deviating from their usual online shopping routines.

-For nonprofits interested in online shopping fundraisers, ShopRaise’s guide to shopping for a cause explains how you can start one in three steps:
+For nonprofits interested in online shopping fundraisers, ShopRaise’s guide to shopping for a cause explains how to start one in three steps:

-• Partner with an online shopping fundraising program: Your shopping fundraising program will provide your nonprofit with an app, browser extension, or access to their online mall to allow your supporters to raise funds for your cause when shopping online.
+1. Partner with an online shopping fundraising program.
+Your shopping fundraising program will provide your nonprofit with an app, browser extension, or access to their online mall to allow your supporters to raise funds for your cause when shopping online.
 Research potential programs and sign up for one that has partnerships with popular retailers your supporters already shop at.

-• Market your program: Shopping fundraisers are sometimes referred to as passive fundraisers, and while they can generate funds for your nonprofit without major intervention from your nonprofit, you will still need to market your program regularly.
+2. Market your program.
+Shopping fundraisers are sometimes referred to as passive fundraisers, and while they can generate funds for your nonprofit without major intervention from your nonprofit, you will still need to market your program regularly.
 To get new supporters to sign up and encourage your current ones to continue shopping through your program, routinely send out messages with information about your shopping program.

-• Thank your supporters: As your supporters start shopping for your cause, your nonprofit should begin seeing a steady stream of revenue that will grow to significant amounts over time.
-To encourage supporters to stick with your program, be sure to reach out and thank them for signing up and helping your nonprofit.
+3. Thank your supporters.
+As your supporters start shopping for your cause, your nonprofit should begin seeing a steady stream of revenue that will grow to significant amounts over time.
+To encourage supporters to stick with your program, be sure to reach out and thank them for signing up and helping your nonprofit raise more money.

 2. Leverage Matching Gifts

 Some of your supporters may be able to increase their donations when they give by getting their employer to chip in as well through matching gifts.
-Matching gift programs are a way for businesses to support charitable organizations and demonstrate their commitment to causes their employees care about by matching donations made by their employees, often at a 1:1 ratio.
+A gift matching program is a way for businesses to support charitable organizations and demonstrate their commitment to causes their employees care about, by matching donations made by their employees; often at a 1:1 ratio.
 There are programs with 1:2 and 1:3 ratios, as well.

 You can make the matching gift application process more convenient for supporters by using a matching gift database.
 After donating, supporters will just need to enter their employers’ name into the database, and they’ll be notified whether or not they qualify for a matching gift and paired with their employers’ matching gift application forms.